 Substantial changes to a NMP include:

-Addition of new land application areas or a new facility not previously included in the CAFO’s NMP.
+Addition of new land application areas not previously included in the CAFO’s NMP.
 An exception would be a land application area that is already covered by terms of a NMP incorporated into an existing NPDES permit in accordance with the requirements contained in Subpart IV.D. and Appendix A of this permit, and the CAFO owner or operator applies manure, litter, or process wastewater on the newly added land application area in accordance with the existing field-specific permit terms applicable to the newly added land application area.
 Such addition of new land would be a change to the new CAFO owner or operator’s NMP but not a substantial change for purposes of this section;

 Any changes to the field-specific maximum annual rates for land application, as set forth in Subpart IV.A. and in accordance with Appendix A of this permit, and to the maximum amounts of nitrogen and phosphorus derived from all sources for each crop, as set forth in Subpart IV.A. and Appendix A of this permit;